python-hyper/h11/README.rst

 transitioning to a new protocol, via either Upgrade: headers (e.g., ``Upgrade: websocket``) or the ``CONNECT`` method.
-Note that this *doesn't* mean that h11 actually *implements* the WebSocket protocol -- though a no-I/O h2-style WebSocket implementation would indeed be pretty sweet, someone should definitely implement that.
+Note that this *doesn't* mean that h11 actually *implements* the WebSocket protocol -- though a bring-your-own-I/O WebSocket library would indeed be pretty sweet, someone should definitely implement that.
 It just means that h11 has the hooks needed to let you implement hand-off to a different protocol.